 What is burn rate and why SaaS startups must track it

 The SaaS business model creates a unique challenge here.
 You spend heavily upfront on product development, sales teams, and customer acquisition, but subscription revenue arrives gradually over months or years.
-This timing mismatch means even a fast-growing SaaS company can run into cash problems if burn rate isn’t monitored closely.
+This timing mismatch means even a fast-growing SaaS company can run into cash problems if cash burn rate isn’t monitored closely.

 Gross burn rate vs. net burn rate